Georgia Tech vs UT Austin: Which Online AI Master’s Degree Is Worth It?

 • You’re targeting roles in Texas or the Southwest

-• You want a more manageable workload while working full-time
+• You want a more manageable workload

 At the end of the day you genuinely can’t go wrong with either program.
 Both deliver exceptional value at a price point that’s hard to believe.
 The right choice comes down to your background, your career goals, and how much time you can realistically dedicate to coursework each week.
+Check our AI degree FAQ for more guidance on choosing the right program.

 Ready to explore more programs?